dchenk/mazewire/db/schema.md

 This file describes the database schema used.

 Some data types, such as `BYTES`, are named differently in different DBMSs.
-The types and functions used here use the CockroachDB syntax.
+The types and functions used here use the CockroachDB names and syntax.

-The `SEQUENCE` schemas are necessary only for database systems that require such a counter outside of the definition of a table; other systems, such as MySQL, have increment features built into the tables.
+The `SEQUENCE` generators are necessary only for database systems that explicitly require such a counter because they do not have the equivalent of an "auto increment" column attribute as in MySQL.

 None of the columns in any of the tables can have a `NULL` value.
-Columns that don't have a default value defined require a value upon insertion of a row.

-All foreign key references use the `ON DELETE CASCADE` feature so that there are never child records remaining after a parent record is deleted.
+All foreign key references use the `ON DELETE CASCADE` feature so that there are never orphaned child records remaining after a parent record is deleted.

 ## Sequence sites_id